HeresJohnny5/100-days-of-code/log.md

 **Thoughts**: I'm not certain if it's the best idea to attempt to start learning *React*, considering I'm just coming off attempting to learn *Node.js*, *MongoDB*, and *Express*.
 I can already see myself mudding up syntax from one framework to the next.
 I'm going to spend what little time I have tomorrow to look over the React code I wrote thus far, focusing on the **how** rather simply pay attention to the syntax.

 The 1st of March is coming soon and I have to get my schedule together.
 Staying course, I want to continue to reinforce what I've learned thus far when discussing, *Node.js*, *MongoDB*, and *Express* all while spending the entirety of March going through Maximilian's React 16 course.
 Oh and I start a 7-week course via MongoDB University the 3rd week of March.
 Here's to staying busy!

+## Day 32: February 20, 2018

+**Progress**: Knowing that today would be tight I decided to focus on several key concepts I've learned over the past several weeks.
+I jumped back into *MongoDB*, *Mongoose* and *TDD* using *Mocha*.

+**Thoughts**: Somewhat off topic, but today I visited my first bike store, Trek Pittsburgh to be specific in hopes of finding my first triathlon bike.
+Simply put, I'm super excited and I cannot wait to start accumulating some early morning miles.
+I'm geeked, as stated previously, however I cannot help have anxiety with all that I hope to accomplish and what little free time I have currently.